Diet and Breast Health

 Eliminate the “white” carbs– Minimize consumption of foods with a high glycemic index such as: flour, white rice, potatoes, corn products, and all of the processed products that contain them.
 These foods are easily converted into glucose which can trigger hormonal changes that can promote cellular growth in breast tissue.

-Avoid conventional dairy products– this is because cows are given bovine growth hormone to increase milk production, but this hormone can also effect the growth of cancer.
+Avoid conventional dairy and meat products– this is because cows are given bovine growth hormone to increase milk production, but this hormone can also effect the growth of cancer.
 According to a January 1996 report in the International Journal of Health Services, rBGH milk has up to ten times the IGF-1 levels of natural milk.” and, “IGF-1 has also been implicated in prostate and colon cancer.”
 An article in the ‘Washington Independent,’ quotes internist Jenny Pompilio “even subtle amounts of IGF-1 (insulin-like growth factor) can increase the risk of cancer.
 It’s been known for years that the particular hormone is linked with cancers (because of its effects) on the endocrine system.”
 Read more about the use of growth hormones

 Alcohol intake -alcohol has a well established risk factor for breast cancer.
 Consuming more than one alcoholic beverage per day can increase your risk of breast cancer by as much as 20%.